inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 Delirium is an acute confusional state that may not always be easily recognisable but is associated with negative outcomes.
 To recognise if delirium is present, CAM-ICU scores are completed at least once a shift.
 CAM-ICU score should only be completed if a patient has RASS score of -3 to 4.

-Recognisation of delirium enables formulation of management plan to assess for causes and address them.
+Recognisation of delirium enables formulation of a management plan to assess for causes and then address them.

 ## ? button